 Google offers the example of a search like "2019 brazil traveler to usa need a visa."

 In the past, Google would have interpreted this search as a US traveler looking for a visa to Brazil.
-That's because Google didn't account for prepositions and context.
+That's because Google didn't account for prepositions and context inherent in human language.
 In this example, Google would not have taken the word "to" into account.
 That changes the meaning of the search.

 Compare that to BERT.
 BERT takes the whole sentence into account, including prepositions.
-In this example, BERT now understands the searcher is a Brazilian looking for a US visa — not the other way around, thanks to NLP tasks going on in the background.
+In this example, BERT now understands the searcher is a Brazilian looking for a US visa - not the other way around, thanks to NLP tasks going on in the background.

-Google says BERT will affect 10% of all US searches, so it's a big deal.
-And, the AI that powers BERT also works with non-English languages.
+Google says the BERT model will have an effect 10% of all US searches, so it's a big deal.
+And, the language model that powers BERT also have language understanding of non-English languages.
 So, expect its impact to be even bigger over time.